ROCm/rocSHMEM/docs/index.rst

 This intra-kernel networking library simplifies application code complexity and enables more fine-grained communication/computation overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap (SHEAP) that is allocated on GPU memories.
+To learn more, see :doc:`introduction`

 The code is open and hosted at `<https://github.com/ROCm/rocSHMEM>`_.